 Who attends the National Law Fair?

 The National Law Fair is attended by a range of law firms and recruiters.
 Representatives, recruiters and trainees from numerous law firms and organisations will be in attendance this year.
-Among those registered are Brabners LLP, Bryan Cave Leighton Paisner LLP, Shepherd and Wedderburn, Chambers Student and LPC Law.
-New exhibitors are being announced regularly, so keep an eye on our National Law Fair webpage for more information.
+Previous attendees include Brabners LLP, Bryan Cave Leighton Paisner LLP, Shepherd and Wedderburn, Chambers Student and LPC Law.
+We’ll be announcing new exhibitors so keep an eye on our National Law Fair webpage for more information.
 Each exhibitor will have their own virtual booth where you can ‘visit’ them and ask any questions you may have about them and their recruitment process.

 How should I talk to recruiters?